Continual Learning for Blind Image Quality Assessment: A Continual Learning Method for BIQA

-We measure the perceptual relevance of the test image $x$ to $\mathcal{D}_t$ by computing the minimal Euclidean distance between its feature representation and the $K$ centroids of $\mathcal{D}_t$:

-We then pass $\{d_t(x)\}_{t=1}^T$ to a softmin function to compute the adaptive weighting for the $t$-th prediction head:
+We then pass $\{d_t(x)\}_{t=1}^T$ to a softmin function to compute the weight for the $t$-th prediction head:

 where $\tau \geq 0$ is a temperature parameter used to tune the smoothness of the softmin function.
-Setting a higher value of $\tau$ produces a harder weight assignment over $T$ prediction heads.
-The final quality score is defined as the inner product between two vectors of adaptive weightings and quality predictions:
+The final quality score is defined as the inner product between two vectors of relevance weights and quality predictions:

-A final note is that the number of parameters of the $T$ prediction heads is designed to be considerably smaller than that of the backbone network.
-Thus, our BIQA model meets Desideratum \rom{5}.
+A final note is that the number of parameters of the $T$ prediction heads grows slowly compared to that of the backbone network\footnote{In our implementation, each new prediction head is implemented by a fully connected layer with 65,536 parameters, accounting for less than $0.6\%$ of the total parameters.}.
+It is important to note that the proposed KG mechanism is orthogonal to the selection of backbone networks and the number of parameters introduced by a new head can be further optimized based on backbone network selection.
+Meanwhile, the computations of the backbone network are shared across all prediction heads (see Fig.~\ref{fig:lfque}), which means that the computational overhead introduced by a new prediction head is negligible.
+Thus, our BIQA model meets Desideratum \rom{5} and is rather scalable in terms of the number of training datasets.